OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driver-behavior-modules.en.md

 - lowering the speed ceiling a little, and making driving behavior a little more conservative
 - any other combination of the two factors

-This is an issue, as it might make simulation results unstable: because there possible are many ways to achieve the requested schedule, it would be very challenging to reliably choose a solution which matches expectations.
+This is an issue, as it might make simulation results unstable: because there possibly are many ways to achieve the requested schedule, it would be very challenging to reliably choose a solution which matches expectations.